fish-shell/fish-shell/sphinx_doc_src/cmds/isatty.rst

 Description
 -----------

-``isatty`` tests if a file descriptor is a tty.
+``isatty`` tests if a file descriptor is a terminal (as opposed to a file).
+The name is derived from the system call of the same name, which for historical reasons refers to a teletypewriter (TTY).

 ``FILE DESCRIPTOR`` may be either the number of a file descriptor, or one of the strings ``stdin``, ``stdout``, or ``stderr``.

-If the specified file descriptor is a tty, the exit status of the command is zero.
+If the specified file descriptor is a terminal device, the exit status of the command is zero.
 Otherwise, the exit status is non-zero.
 No messages are printed to standard error.

 Examples